crsl4/phylogenetics-class/lecture-notes/lecture8.md

 - But unlike parsimony, they rely on an evolution model but the result will depend on which model is chosen (more on Lecture 9 and 12)
 - They do not have the model flexibility as likelihood-based models
 - Under standard conditions, NJ trees are meant to estimate accurate trees and they are very fast to be estimated
+- However, these methods assume the distances are accurate.
+Noisy distances can affect the estimated tree
 - Aside from the ME algorithm that aims to find the tree that minimizes the tree length, there are other ME algorithms that aim to find the tree that minimize the differences between the genetic distances and the tree distances (called OLS=ordinary least squares): $F = \sum_{i,j} (D_{ij}-d_{ij})^2$ where $D_{ij}$ are the tree distances and $d_{ij}$ are the observed genetic distances